usds/html-prototype/README.md

 - `min_year="YYYY"`: Min year for validation.
 Example: "1900"
 - `max_year`: Max year for validation.
 Example: "2019"
 - `optional="true"`: Only accepts "true", makes form field optional instead of required
+- `disabled="true"`: Only accepts true.
+Disables all fields.
+Use mainly when include is inside a followup.

 ### List of states